What Are the Baking Times for Different Sized Cake Pans?

 - Measure your ingredients carefully.
 Baking a good cake depends on the right chemical reactions.
 It's not like a stir-fry.
 You can't just throw in any dry ingredient or add too much liquid unless you're looking for a cake disaster.

-- If you want to torte (slice the cake layer horizontally), use toothpicks to mark the middle the cake.
+- If you want to torte the cake (slice the cake layer horizontally), use toothpicks to mark the middle the cake.
 Use a long serrated knife to slice through the center.
 Another way to divide the cake into two layers, is to take a very long piece of dental floss and pull it through.
 Refrigerate the cake layer first to make it a bit stiff.

 - Store the cake according to the recipe directions.
 Cakes made with whipped cream or frosting with butter, should be refrigerated.
 Just keep in mind that refrigerated cakes tend to dry out, so eat them within a few days.
 The prettiest way to store a cake is in a glass cake container that sits on the kitchen counter.